 1. Estimate the number of peanuts in this jar.

-One of the estimates was eleven out, one was eight out, one was twelve out and the other estimate was fourteen out.
+One of the estimates was fourteen out, one was thirteen out, one was three out and the other estimate was nineteen out.

 How many buttons were in the box?

 How did you use this starter?
 Can you suggest